 TANF (Temporary Assistance for Needy Families) is Georgia’s welfare program.
 PADV interviews and assesses welfare applicants who show signs of being victims of domestic violence, and provide them with service coordination, and referrals for community services, employment, and housing opportunities.
 Domestic violence survivors receive a temporary waiver from certain TANF requirements without losing financial assistance.
 396 TANF assessments were completed.

 SNAP (Supplemental Nutrition Assistance Program) is Georgia’s Food stamp program.
 As a SNAP community partner, PADV provides SNAP outreach, conducts eligibility screenings and assists with application process for low income families in need of assistance obtaining food.
-485 individuals were provided SNAP information.

 Teen Dating Violence Prevention Program